episodeyang/react-highlightjs/README.md

-# react-es6-template
+# react-highlightjs
-a minimal react es6 template with automatic document generation
+a isomorphic highlight component using highlightjs